kyro46/assJSMEQuestion/README.md

 ```
 and activate it in the ILIAS-Admin-GUI.

-To display the inline-SVGs in PDF this plugin needs the **PhantomJS-renderer** in ILIAS 5.3+, or any other SVG-compatible renderer except TCPDF.
+To display the inline-SVGs in PDF this plugin needs the **PhantomJS-renderer or any other SVG-compatible renderer except TCPDF** in ILIAS 5.3+.

 Automatic scoring with comparison of SMILE-Code IS implemented, but (due to SMILES-Notation) not valid for molecules with stereo features.
 Please be cautious.
 Activate manual scoring for better control.